You can click the user profile picture to see a user menu:

 The Custom Value column indicates whether the user attribute value is a custom value.
 A custom value is a value that is assigned to your user account individually, instead of a value that your account inherited from a group.
-If the Custom Value toggle next to a user attribute is set to ON, that user attribute has a custom value.
+If the Custom Value switch next to a user attribute is turned on, that user attribute has a custom value.

 You may be able to edit some user attributes, depending on how your Looker admin has configured your account.
-If the Custom Value toggle next to a user attribute is enabled, you can edit the value.
-Set the Custom Value toggle to ON and enter the value you want.
-If the Custom Value toggle is disabled, you cannot change the value of that user attribute.
+If the Custom Value switch next to a user attribute is turned on, you can edit the value.
+Turn on the Custom Value switch and enter the value you want.
+If the Custom Value toggle is turned off, you cannot change the value of that user attribute.

 After making changes to any of the options on this page, click the Save button to save your changes.